David-Seis/SecureYourAzureData/README.md

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+> It's best to right-click any links you see and select "Open in new Tab" for easier navigation.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/checkmark.png"> <h3>Learning Objectives</h3>